SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 ![](RSelenium_scraping_tutorial_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Further steps and important notes
+To conclude: some important notes
 ---------------------------------

 Now everything is ready to start crawling the Wattapad website!<br/> However, remember that: